iotorlabs/iotor-config/README.md

 #### .load(overwrites)

-Loads the ano configuration from the configuration files.
+Loads the racoon configuration from the configuration files.

 Configuration is overwritten (after camelcase normalisation) with `overwrites` argument.